aryan008/rock-paper-scissors-m2/README.md

 Can we provide content in an intuitive way? |	The site will have a series of buttons and, using JavaScript, will feel interactive to the site user
 Is the technology appropriate? |	Since RPS is a rules-based game, a combination of CSS and JavaScript will be used for applicable user experience
 Who is my target audience? |	People who are interested in learning about RPS and/or want to play the game Product considerations |	No overload of content/imagery on the site - as per appropriation, RPS is a simple rules-based game and hence the content should reflect that.
 Allow clear feedback loops on the result of each hand played and an overall winner.
-Navigation/layout must be easy across all devices for the users.
+Navigation/layout must be easy across all devices for the users

 ##### Strategy feasibility scoping
 Opportunity |	Importance |	Feasibility